nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2022-08-09T23:37:55Z">August 9, 2022</time></small>
+<small class="timestamp">Updated <time datetime="2022-11-27T03:06:09Z">November 27, 2022</time></small>

+Happy holidays! ☃️

 ## 👶 Parenting

-Already five months old now, our little one has met her grandparents, aunts, uncle and cousins.
-We’ve taken her on her [first hike](https://www.alltrails.com/trail/us/tennessee/emory-gap-trail) and she really seems to enjoy being outside.
-As she gets ready to sit, crawl, and explore, we are getting more adventurous as well, planning our first overnight trips as a family of three.
+Our little one is around 9 months old and is [self-propelled](https://www.healthychildren.org/English/ages-stages/baby/Pages/Crawling-Styles.aspx) now.
+We’ve been introducing her to a variety of foods.
+We try to be faithful to a routine, but allow for novelty as much as we can.
+Each day brings new joys and new challenges.

 &nbsp;

+## 💼 Career update
+In late October I started a new role as **lead user interface designer** at a DC-based nonprofit.
+I’m excited for this new challenge, and to be specializing in UI work.
+I’m working with an excellent digital experience team, and I am enjoying being a work-at-home dad.

+&nbsp;

 ## 🤓 Learning

-I’m continuing to work on my proficiencies by [exploring each core web technology](/tags/learning) (HTML, CSS, JavaScript) with more breadth and depth.

-I’m also working toward [certification as an accessibility professional](https://www.accessibilityassociation.org/certification).

-Other design and tech topics/projects I am currently interested in:
+Here’s some of the design and tech topics/projects I’m currently interested in:

 * [Progressive Web Apps](https://web.dev/learn/pwa/) (PWA)
 * [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Open UI](https://open-ui.org/)